juanclopgar97/python_sharp/README.md

 - **Python**: Version 3.6 or higher
 - **pip**: Python package manager

-To install `python_sharp` you can follow either of the options listed:
+To install `Python_sharp` you can follow either of the options listed:

 ### Disclaimer